Highlights of a self-drive Icelandic adventure

 With a high number of glaciers melting in the summer months and frequent rain fall, there are many rivers and waterfalls throughout Iceland.
 Some are pretty and small, some are colossal and loud and all are must-see.

 During this trip you’ll see Gullfoss (our hotel was so close to the falls, we visited before breakfast and had them to ourselves!), the beautiful Kirkjufellsfoss cascades, Glymur waterfall (we did a superb hike up to its enormous drop), and a boiling hot waterfall in a geothermal active area.
-There was also Öxarárfoss, which is on fault line of the North American and Eurasian Plates, and Grundarfoss – this was my favourite foss (pictured above) – the perfect combination of beauty against a rugged backdrop, and not far from the car park.
+There was also Öxarárfoss, which is on the fault line of the North American and Eurasian Plates, and Grundarfoss – this was my favourite foss (pictured above) – the perfect combination of beauty against a rugged backdrop, and not far from the car park.

 Read my in-depth guide of the waterfalls and hiking during this Icelandic adventure.